jundalisay/superb/content/en/research/bacon/learning/book-2/part-18.md

 (5) We conclude, therefore, that rhetoric can be no more charged with the colouring of the worst part, than logic with sophistry, or morality with vice; for we know the doctrines of contraries are the same, though the use be opposite.

 It appeareth also that logic differeth from rhetoric, not only as the fist from the palm—the one close, the other at large—but much more in this, that logic handleth reason exact and in truth, and rhetoric handleth it as it is planted in popular opinions and manners.

-And therefore Aristotle doth wisely place rhetoric as between logic on the one side, and moral or civil knowledge on the other, as participating of both; for the proofs and demonstrations of logic are toward all men indifferent and the same, but the proofs and persuasions of rhetoric ought to differ according to the auditors:
+Therefore, Aristotle wisely places rhetoric as between logic on one side, and moral or civil knowledge on the other, as participating of both.
+This is because the proofs and demonstrations of logic are toward all men indifferent and the same.
+But the proofs and persuasions of rhetoric ought to differ according to the auditors.

 <!-- “Orpheus in sylvis, inter delphinas Arion.” -->